 Furthermore, termites and ants are of particular importance for ecosystem processes; they do turn over quite a bit of biomass, but their zoomass , despite their diversity, is not large.

 Typical canopy animals in the Neotropics are the sloths (Cholopus, Bradypus), whose lifestyle has been studied in detail (Montgomery et al. 1975).
-The total zoomass of the animals was 23 kg-ha-1, and the leaf mass eaten annually was 53 kg-ha-1; this represents 0.63% of leaf production.
+The total zoomass of the animals was 23 kg●ha-1, and the leaf mass eaten annually was 53 kg●ha-1; this represents 0.63% of leaf production.
 The excrement decomposes slowly and provides a reserve of nutrients in the soil.

 Leafcutter ants (Atta) (► Fig. C-11) exert a particularly strong influence through selective infestation (Haines 1975).
 They increase light enjoyment in the stand by up to 7%.
 They haul their material from tree species in the secondary forest up to 180 m to the 10-m-diameter underground nest, where they establish fungal gardens on the cut leaves.
 The cut leaf area can reach 4,000 m2.
 The mushrooms provide the food for the ants.
-So they are perfect states with 'microbiological agriculture'.
+So, they are perfect states with 'microbiological agriculture'.
 The number of other ant species living there on a single tree not infrequently exceeds the number of all ant species in a temperate country in central Europe (Wilson 1988).

 8 Man in the zonobiome I

 The tropical rainforest on poor soils is hostile to settlement and is mostly avoided by humans.
-It is often the refuge of primitive tribes.
+It is often the refuge of native tribes.
 In Africa these are the pygmies, in Latin America the original Indian tribes.
 In Southeast Asia, too, remnants of the original inhabitants still live.
 In contrast, the former primeval forest areas on nutrient-rich, young volcanic soils are now densely populated cultivated land (Java, Central America and others).
 Only there is reasonably sustainable agriculture possible.
 On all poorer soils, clearing leads to catastrophic nutrient losses.
 The 'ecological disadvantage of the tropics' (Weischet 1980) is particularly evident here.
 Cleared areas are worthless after a few years and fall victim to erosion or cover themselves with worthless Gleichenia or Imperata thickets.

 Yet today there are good reasons to realistically assess the economic value of tropical rainforests.
 Even without the completely inestimable genetic resources of an incredible biodiversity that has not yet been clearly recognized, the tropical rainforest is always worth much more than the wood standing on it, as the simple calculation in ◘ Table D-5 shows.
-What appalling overexploitation deforestation represents is clear from these figures.
+What an appalling overexploitation deforestation represents is clear from these figures.
 At the same time, the loss of biodiversity cannot be calculated; the enormous abundance and value of possible secondary constituents in such calculations is not taken into account.

 Deforestation has accelerated at an incredible rate in recent decades.
 Costa Rica should be cited as an example: The forest area there has decreased alarmingly in just a few decades (between 1940 and 1987) (◘ Fig. D-69).
 It was not until after 1987 that the forested area increased again due to effective conservation measures and an increase in environmental awareness among the population (FONAFIO 2012: http://bit.ly/2vnPtau).

 Today in Costa Rica, although 21% of the country's land is under protection (national parks, reserves, etc.), the pressure on these areas is great, since hardly any other forest with larger wood reserves is available.
-In the Dominican Republic on Hispaniola, the primary forest area has fallen from over 70% to less than 6% in half a century, and in Haiti everything has been deforested.
+In the Dominican Republic on Hispaniola, the primary forest area has fallen from over 70% to less than 6% in half a century, and in Haiti on Hispaniola everything has been deforested.